Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 screen.
 If you don't notice or understand something, you can always read it above.
 The texts remain visible on the screen for a maximum of 1000 seconds until they either disappear by themselves or are replaced by new texts.

+Note that whenever you missed one of the text messages, you can access the message log by pressing the key "Escape" and then selecting MESSAGES HISTORY and read after.

 ### Lesson 01 - Tasks & steps